mibuthu/wp-event-list/src/readme.txt

 * added support for categories in event import file
 * improvements and better error messages in event import
 * fixed html tag handling truncate function
-* splitted about page into 2 tabs
+* split about page into 2 tabs
 * changes in language file handling, additional option to define which language file shall be loaded first
 * some improvements in the language files itself
 * prepare more help strings for translation
 * updated translations and added more german translations
 * moved screenshots to assets folder to reduce download size
-* changed mimimum required wordpress version to 3.8
+* changed minimum required wordpress version to 3.8

 = 0.7.7 (2017-01-13) =
 * replaced custom admin menu icon with wordpress integrated icon for a consistent styling